 The fashion world tells us that the 1990s are back again, but astute supply chain managers know that it never really went away.
 Unlike stonewashed jean jackets and neon parachute pants, the Supply Chain Operations Reference (SCOR) model of supply chain management has never gone out of style.
-Since its development by the
+Since its development by the Supply Chain Council (SCC) in 1996, SCOR has been used by manufacturers around the world to identify -- and adhere to -- mission-critical supply chain metrics.

 When SCOR was first released, it was centered on four pillars of supply chain management: Plan, Make, Source and Deliver, according to Cindy Jutras principal of Windham, N.H.-based ERP consultancy Mint Jutras.
 Jutras sat on the Make discussion committee set up by the SCC during SCOR's development.
 The committees were made up of hundreds of volunteers from the industry, mostly from software vendors, she explained.